aorinevo/devly-example/README.md

 Two existing solutions to this problem involve containers and virtual machines.
 For a comparison between the two, checkout Pete Brey's article: https://blog.netapp.com/blogs/containers-vs-vms/

-## Devly Solution
+## The Devly Solution

 Devly is neither a containerization nor a virtual machine ecosystem.
-It is a command line utility made up of compose-able plugins built on node and npm.
+It is a command line utility made up of composeable plugins built on node and npm.
 Each plugin abstracts out the low-level details of an application's set-up process and rolls it into a cli command.

 With Devly, developers can leverage the power of their host machine and avoid the complexities of mounting files and folders into guest operating systems.